Table of Contents

 - Green hills dotted with grazing livestock

-- Wood-fire camps that can harm forests and air quality
+- Wood-fire camps can harm forests and air quality.

 - Plastic and other litter left along paths